connect-naveensrikanth/chrony-sync-for-distributed-systems/README.md

 *   E-ISSN-2229-7677

 **License**
-* This research is shared for a academic and research purposes.
+* This research is shared for academic and research purposes.
 For commercial use, please contact the author.

 **Resources**
 * [IJSAT Website](https://www.ijsat.org/)